Tooronga Family Dentistry in Glen Iris

 Posted on 08.8.19

-To find out if there is plaque after brushing and flossing, chew the disclosing tableting for example or swish the solution around your mouth for about thirty seconds and then spit it out.
-The dye will stain the plaque in a bright red color.
-There are even disclosing solutions that can display older plaque in a different color from newer plaque.
+To check for plaque after cleaning, chew a disclosing tablet or swish solution for about 30 seconds, then spit it out.
+The dye will stain plaque in a bright red color—some products even show older plaque in a different color than new.
+Examine your teeth in the mirror, then brush and floss until all color is gone.

-If you would like more information on how to perform effective oral hygiene, please ask Dr. Kaufman or schedule an appointment for a consultation.
+For more advice on effective oral hygiene, please ask Dr. Kaufman or schedule an appointment for a professional consultation.

 Posted on 08.5.19

-But lets look at the facts, activated charcoal is a fine grain powder made from wood, coconut shells, and other natural substances that are oxidized under extreme heat.
-Its main property is being extremely abrasive.
+Activated charcoal is a fine-grained powder made from wood, coconut shells, and other natural substances oxidized under extreme heat.
+Its main property is high abrasiveness.

-• Charcoal toothpaste is too abrasive for everyday use.
+• Charcoal toothpaste is too abrasive for daily use.

-If you would like to know more about whitening your teeth or whitening tooth paste, please make an make an appointment with Dr. Kaufman to learn about the best options for you!
+If you want to know more about whitening your teeth or selecting a whitening toothpaste, please make an appointment with Dr. Kaufman to explore the safest and most effective options for your smile.

 • What is better Braces or Aligners